 The refuge offers a quiet and peaceful way to while away the day.
 There’s a large beach area that is secluded and feels like your own, private oasis.
 Numerous trails offer miles of opportunities to see native wildlife.
 The one-mile-long Jeff Friend Trail features a canoe and kayak launch into Little Lagoon.
 We love the refuge for getting back to nature (and away from the crowds).
 When you want a low-key day during your Gulf Shores AL vacation, the wildlife refuge gets a big thumbs up from us.
 However, if you’re on a dog-friendly vacation, dogs are not permitted on the trails, so this is an activity you’ll need to leave Fido at home for.

 If the quiet and tranquility of the wildlife refuge appeals to you, consider spending your vacation on the Fort Morgan Peninsula.
 You’ll find a variety of Fort Morgan rentals, including beach houses and condos.
 All Decked Out is a quaint, three-bedroom beach house located on the bay.
 The cozy cottage features a pier that is perfect for fishing, throwing a cast net or putting out crab traps.
 It’s also boat friendly and a dog-friendly vacation rental.

-For even more fun in Gulf Shores, Orange Beach and Fort Morgan, read Four Hot New Attractions on Alabama Beaches.
+For even more Orange Beach, Fort Morgan and Gulf Shores attractions, read Four Hot New Attractions on Alabama Beaches.